Bick95/beliefmaker/how_to.md

 ### Implicit possible world states

-First, implicitly define which worlds you want to consider in your mini-universe and label them 1 through **_n_**, where **_n_** stards for the maximal number of possible worlds, or world states, that are allowed in youe mini universe, i.e. the model you are going to construct.
+First, implicitly define which worlds you want to consider in your mini-universe and label them 1 through **_n_**, where **_n_** stards for the maximal number of possible worlds, or world states more specifically, that are allowed in youe mini universe, i.e. the model you are going to construct.

 ### Real world